-SFW's related parties are the Bank and the Contributors.
+SFW's related parties include the Bank, PPSF and other special funds of the Bank.

-The Bank is entitled to charge SFW an administration fee of an amount equal to one percent of contributions received to SFW from the Contributors specified in Section 2.1 (b) of the Rules and Regulations of SFW, except the amounts transferred by the Bank from its PPSF.
+The Bank is entitled to charge SFW an administration fee of an amount equal to one percent of contributions received from the Contributors specified in Section 2.1 (b) of the Rules and Regulations of SFW, except for the amounts transferred by the Bank from its PPSF.

-The contributions received from PPSF is outlined in Note C4.
+The contributions received from PPSF are outlined in Note C4.

-Refer to Note C1 for the payment to the Bank in respect of interest rate buy-down for eligible sovereign-backed financings for the period from May 7, 2020 to Dec.
+Refer to Note C1 for the payment to the Bank in respect of interest rate buydown for eligible sovereign-backed financings for the year of 2021 and the period from May 7, 2020 to Dec.
 31, 2020.